-- A. The calculation of the recipient's leave value will be in accordance with applicable Office of Financial Management policies, regulations, and procedures.
-The leave received will be coded as shared leave and be maintained separately from all other leave balances. - 1.
-An employee receiving industrial insurance replacement benefits may not receive greater than twenty-five percent (25%) of their base salary from the receipt of shared leave. - 2.
-Shared leave may be used intermittently or on nonconsecutive days so long as the leave has not been returned under Subsection 13.5(F) of this Article. - B. An employee on leave transferred under these rules will continue to be classified as a state employee and will receive the same treatment in respect to salary, wages, and employee benefits as the employee would normally receive if using accrued vacation leave or sick leave. - C. All salary and wage payments made to employees while on leave transferred under these rules will be made by the state agency, higher education institution, school district or educational service district employing the person receiving the leave. - D. Where Employers have approved the transfer of leave by an employee of one (1) state agency, higher education institution, school district or educational service district to an employee of another state agency, higher education institution, school district or educational service district, the state agencies, higher education institutions, school districts or educational service districts involved will arrange for the transfer of funds and credit for the appropriate value of leave in accordance with Office of Financial Management policies, regulations, and procedures. - E. Leave transferred under this Section will not be used in any calculation to determine a state agency's, higher education institution's, school district's or educational service district's allocation of full-time equivalent staff positions.

-- F. Shared leave no longer needed or will not be needed at a future time in connection with the original injury or illness or for any other qualifying condition by the recipient, as determined by the Employer, will be returned to the donor(s).
-Unused leave may not be returned until one of the following occurs: - 1.
-The Employer receives a statement from the employee's doctor verifying whether the employee's injury or illness is resolved; or - 2.
-The employee is released to full time employment, has not received additional medical treatment for their current conditions or any other qualifying condition for at least six (6) months, and the employee's doctor has declined, in writing, the employee's request for a statement indicating the employee's condition has been resolved. - G. The remaining shared leave is to be divided on a pro rata basis among the donors and reinstated to the respective donors' appropriate leave balances based upon each employee's current salary rate at the time of the reversion.
-The shared leave returned will be prorated back based on the donor's original donation. - H. Unused shared leave may not be cashed out but will be returned to the donors per Subsection 13.5 F, above. - I. An employee who uses leave that is transferred under this Section will not be required to repay the value of the leave that they used. - 13.6 If an employee later has a need to use shared leave due to the same condition listed in their previously approved request, the Employer must approve a new shared leave request for the employee.
+A. The calculation of the recipient's leave value will be in accordance with applicable Office of Financial Management policies, regulations, and procedures.
+The leave received will be coded as shared leave and be maintained separately from all other leave balances.

+- 1. An employee receiving industrial insurance replacement benefits may not receive greater than twenty-five percent (25%) of their base salary from the receipt of shared leave. - 2.
+Shared leave may be used intermittently or on nonconsecutive days so long as the leave has not been returned under Subsection 13.5(F) of this Article. - B. An employee on leave transferred under these rules will continue to be classified as a state employee and will receive the same treatment in respect to salary, wages, and employee benefits as the employee would normally receive if using accrued vacation leave or sick leave. - C. All salary and wage payments made to employees while on leave transferred under these rules will be made by the state agency, higher education institution, school district or educational service district employing the person receiving the leave. - D. Where Employers have approved the transfer of leave by an employee of one (1) state agency, higher education institution, school district or educational service district to an employee of another state agency, higher education institution, school district or educational service district, the state agencies, higher education institutions, school districts or educational service districts involved will arrange for the transfer of funds and credit for the appropriate value of leave in accordance with Office of Financial Management policies, regulations, and procedures. - E. Leave transferred under this Section will not be used in any calculation to determine a state agency's, higher education institution's, school district's or educational service district's allocation of full-time equivalent staff positions. - F. Shared leave no longer needed or will not be needed at a future time in connection with the original injury or illness or for any other qualifying condition by the recipient, as determined by the Employer, may not be returned until the conditions in RCW 41.04.665(10) are met. - G. The remaining shared leave is to be divided on a pro rata basis among the donors and reinstated to the respective donors' appropriate leave balances based upon each employee's current salary rate at the time of the reversion.
+The shared leave returned will be prorated back based on the donor's original donation. - H. Unused shared leave may not be cashed out but will be returned to the donors per Subsection 13.5 F, above. - I. An employee who uses leave that is transferred under this Section will not be required to repay the value of the leave that they used.

+13.6 If an employee later has a need to use shared leave due to the same condition listed in their previously approved request, the Employer must approve a new shared leave request for the employee.